L4rsG/F-Heat_QGIS/docs/introduction.rst

 Intended Use
 ------------
-The plugin basically provides the basic data for municipal heat planning in accordance with §§ 14-15 of the german `heat planning law <https://www.gesetze-im-internet.de/wpg/BJNR18A0B0023.html>`_.
+The plugin provides the basic data for municipal heat planning in accordance with §§ 14-15 of the german `heat planning law <https://www.gesetze-im-internet.de/wpg/BJNR18A0B0023.html>`_.
 However, it is also suitable for "only" designing a local heating network and the associated technology for the planning area within a municipality.
 The tool is not designed for detailed planning, but provides results in just a few minutes so that different scenarios and network routes can be quickly analysed.
 The results can then form the basis for further detailed planning.
 The plugin simplifies heat planning by automating tasks such as downloading data, customizing files, and visualizing grid areas.
 Users can customize network areas and routes to suit their planning needs.